-Dr. Steven A. Greenstein, following in Dr. Hersh’s footsteps, completed a Cornea, Refractive, and External Disease Fellowship at Massachusetts Eye and Ear at Harvard Medical School.
+Dr. Steven A. Greenstein, following in Dr. Hersh’s footsteps, is a graduate of Harvard’s Cornea, Refractive, and External Disease completed a Cornea, Refractive Fellowship at Massachusetts Eye and Ear at Harvard Medical School.
 During his time at Harvard, Dr. Greenstein had the honor of being awarded the prestigious Heed Ophthalmology Fellow Award.
 Dr. Greenstein was one of twenty graduating ophthalmology residents to receive this award.

 Ophthalmologist – The Cornea and Laser Eye Institute, P.A.

 Assistant Clinical Professor; Cornea, Refractive & Anterior Segment Surgery – Rutgers NJ Medical School